-3.1 Pre-action
+2.1 Pre-action

 The initial activity before the research was to find information about the initial conditions of students.
 The acquisition of the information is done by the researcher by doing material mapping test which indicates a misconception on the students.
 This test was conducted on March 16, 2018.
 The test contains 75 questions consisting of 15 sub-materials in natural sciences for the first and second semester.
-The results of the mapping of pre-action misconceptions for indicators capable of understanding the concepts of science shown in Table 2.
+The results of the mapping of pre-action misconceptions for indicators capable of understanding the concepts of science are as follows.